hbz/lobid-resources/src/main/resources/documentationMAB2ToRDF.md

 This table should answer questions like "where does this json comes from?".
 It builds partly on https://github.com/hbz/lobid/issues/161#issuecomment-272420198. → stands for "mapped on".
 Nearly identical titles were put together to shorten the table.
-Status: 22th March 2017
+Status: 31st January 2018

 Number MAB2 | Field name MAB2 | if & how transformed
 ---------- | -------------- | ------------------------